Individual Stocks vs Index Funds (Pros And Cons)

 If the company fails, you can lose all of your investment.

 This is the risk with individual stocks.
-When you invest in a particular stock, you put all of your eggs in one basket, which is risky.
+Investing in a particular stock puts all of your eggs in one basket, which is risky.

 Of course, as I mentioned earlier, you can spread your money out between multiple stocks, but you will still not be diversified as you would be with an index fund.

-So, diversification is an issue with individual stocks, but the great thing is that you get to control which companies you want to invest in, and you can make some high returns.
+So, diversification is an issue with individual stocks, but the great thing is that you can control which companies you want to invest in and make some high returns.

 Let’s dig into the pros and cons of investing in individual stocks…